microsoft/durabletask-netherite/docs/introduction.md

 The current version of Netherite is *1.0.2*.
 Netherite supports almost all of the DT and DF APIs.
 However, there are still some limitations:

 - **Supported hosted plans**.
 Consumption plan is not supported yet, and auto-scaling only works on Elastic Premium plans with runtime-scaling enabled.
 This will be resolved by GA.
 - **Query Performance**.
-Currently, query performance is suboptimal and does not support paging.
+Currently, queries do not support paging.
 We plan to add a range index implementation to fix this soon after GA.

-To learn more about the Netherite architecture, you can also check out our [paper on arXiv](https://arxiv.org/abs/2103.00033).
+To learn more about the Netherite architecture, our [VLDB 2022 paper]() is the best reference.
+There is also an earlier preprint [paper on arXiv](https://arxiv.org/abs/2103.00033).